 Her background as an educator has served her well in many ways, and she’s noticed that other teachers have a skillset that translates well to real estate.
 The common thread is that educators tend to be organized and driven to achieve a mission, she says.

 She has invested nearly $500,000 in technological and marketing support for her agents, noting that technology has enabled real estate professionals to have a better work-life balance than perhaps her mother had when she was launching her career.
-She has brought other changes to the brokerage: a Sunday morning TV program has been rebranded, and she’s also rebranding a print magazine called Lone Star Living San Antonio, as a free lifestyle publication that will debut in January.
+She has brought other changes to the brokerage: a Sunday morning TV program has been rebranded, and she’s also rebranding a print magazine called Lone Star Living San Antonio, as a free lifestyle publication.

 As a mentor, she offers a reassuring presence to the brokerage.